The Man Who Wasn't There (2001 film): Music

-The film's soundtrack consists of classical music, primarily piano sonatas by Ludwig van Beethoven, interspersed with seven new compositions by Carter Burwell.
-In addition to Beethoven, the soundtrack included a Mozart composition, "Sull'aria ... che soave zeffiretto".
-The inclusion of classical music is a resource that distinguishes the film from others in the noir genre.
+The film's soundtrack consists of classical music, primarily piano sonatas by Ludwig van Beethoven, interspersed with seven new compositions by Carter Burwell, in his ninth collaboration with the Coens.
+In addition to Beethoven, the soundtrack included a Mozart composition, "Sull'aria ... che soave zeffiretto;" the atypical inclusion of classical music distinguishes the film from others in the noir genre.
 Music editor Todd Kasow was tasked with selecting suitable sonatas for the soundtrack while Burwell began work on a "pianocentric" composition.
-Some of the compositions feature "cyclical" structures that symbolize the situation the protagonist finds himself in and his difficulty in freeing himself from it, but at the same time, the Coens felt it was essential to the character that the music suggests "a vague longing".
+Some of the compositions feature "cyclical" structures that symbolize the situation the protagonist finds himself in and his difficulty in freeing himself from it, but at the same time, the Coens felt it was essential to the character that the music suggests "a vague longing."
 Journalist Dan Goldwasser described Burwell's work as "dark and solemn" and wrote that the main composition, "The Trial of Ed Crane", has "a kind of romanticism with just a hint of hope".
-The Man Who Wasn't There was the ninth film on which Burwell collaborated with the Coen brothers.

 The Decca Records label released the soundtrack album on October 30, 2001.

 Release

 Premiere

-The film premiered at the Cannes Film Festival on May 13, 2001.
-After Cannes, the film reached other European film festivals that year such as Edinburgh, Flanders, Warsaw, and Vienna.
-The distributor USA Films was in charge of its release in the United States, although its screening was limited to select theaters.
-On October 31, 2001, it premiered in Los Angeles and New York.
+The film premiered at the Cannes Film Festival on May 13, 2001, followed by other European film festivals that year, such as Edinburgh, Flanders, Warsaw, and Vienna.
+On October 31, 2001, it premiered in Los Angeles and New York, followed by a limited release in American cinemas by USA Films.
 It was the first Coen film to be released in black and white, something the directors had tried unsuccessfully with Blood Simple (1984) and The Hudsucker Proxy (1994) in the face of the advantages of color distribution.

 Home media

 The first home edition was available on DVD released by USA Home Entertainment in 2002.
 DVD extras included commentary by the Coen brothers and Thornton, a sixteen-minute making-of, an interview with Deakins, five deleted scenes, a photo gallery, and promotional videos.
-The Coens and Thornton share behind-the-scenes anecdotes, including the story about the haircut poster that inspired the idea for the film.
-In an in-depth interview with Deakins, the cinematographer discusses the pros and cons of shooting in black and white, his aesthetic influences, and his experience working with the Coens.
-Reviewing the DVD, the site DVD Talk wrote that the black-and-white photography "is brilliantly captured, evoking film-noir history while remaining immaculately clean.
-The blacks are deep and solid, giving the image an enchanted look."
-In September 2002, a three-disc DVD edition was released in France: the first with the film in black and white, the second with the color version, and the last with the extras, which as a novelty included a documentary of almost fifty minutes entitled "The Film Noir Universe".
-In 2015 Universal Home Video released a regular version on Blu-ray.
+In September 2002, a three-disc DVD edition was released in France, with the original, black and white version on the first disc, the color version on the second disc, and a third disc of extras, which included a fifty minute documentary entitled The Film Noir Universe.
+In September 2015, Universal Pictures Home Entertainment released a Blu-ray edition of the film.